Let’s face it. Learning a language on your own is tough.

 Each chapter focuses on a theme, such as sports or ordering food, while tying each theme to an overall story with a regular cast of characters.
 Students using “Deutsch Aktuell” hold onto memories of these characters for years thanks to the book’s accompanying video series, Treffpunkt Berlin, available free at the publisher’s website.
 With three levels to choose from, “Deutsch Aktuell” will give you a solid basis of beginner German.

 “Komm mit!” (“Come Along”) is another U.S. high school favorite, often used in place of “Deutsch Aktuell” or alongside it, depending on school districts’ contracts and teachers’ preferences.

 As with “Deutsch Aktuell,” each chapter centers on a specific theme, with grammar reinforced along the way.
-A used hardback copy in good condition will only run about $10 on Amazon, but you should look into the supplemental materials as well, especially the CDs.
+You can check Amazon’s stock for a good-condition used hardback copy, but you should look into the supplemental materials as well, especially the CDs.
 You can’t learn pronunciation from a book alone.

 As its title implies, this book is best for students who already have a basic understanding of German and are heading into their second or third year of study.
 Unlike “Deutsch Aktuell” and “Komm mit!,” however, this book is for straight-up grammar review.